alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result.md

 > **Note:** You may also see this described as "railway switching", "bypassing", "error propagation", or "fail-fast".

+In F#, this style is more natural.
+In C#, I use it selectively: mainly when several fallible steps need to compose and I want expected failure visible in the return type.
+For one-off parse/check code, `Try*` APIs or boundary-level exceptions are often clearer.

 ### The problem: explicit vs. implicit

 In C#, fallible work is often handled with `exceptions`, or with explicit branching (`TryX`/guard clauses/status checks) depending on whether failure is expected.[^expected-vs-exceptional]